yixianwang/yixian-site/content/notes/do_you_have_experience.md

 ## Debugging
 Yes, I have extensive experience with debugging programs.
 Debugging is a crucial part of my development process, and I've used various tools and techniques to identify and fix issues efficiently.

-Tools: I frequently use IDEs like IntelliJ IDEA and Eclipse, which provide powerful debugging tools.
+Tools: I frequently use IDEs like IntelliJ IDEA, which provide powerful debugging tools.
 These tools allow me to set breakpoints, step through code, inspect variables, and evaluate expressions.
 I also use logging frameworks such as Log4j and SLF4J to log important information, which helps in understanding the flow of the application and identifying issues.

 Techniques: My approach to debugging usually starts with replicating the issue and understanding the context in which it occurs.
 I set breakpoints at critical points in the code to inspect the state of the application.
 I also use watch expressions to monitor specific variables and conditions.